YJiangcm/PromCSE/README.md

 bash download_dataset.sh
 ```

-Then come back to the root directory, you can evaluate any `transformers`-based pre-trained models using our evaluation code.
+Then come back to the root directory, you can evaluate the well trained models using our evaluation code.
 For example,
 ```bash
 python evaluation.py \
     --model_name_or_path result/my-sup-dcpcse-roberta-large \